projectcaluma/ember-caluma/tests/dummy/app/templates/docs/buttons.md

 - `label` (Optional) Overwrites the button text.
 - `onSuccess`(Optional) Function to be called when the mutation succeeds.
 - `onError`(Optional) Function to be called when the mutation fails.
+- `willMutate`(Optional) Function to be called before the mutation is executed, if this function returns `false` the mutation is aborted.

 Additionally there are many optional parameters for the underlying [UkButton](https://adfinis-sygroup.github.io/ember-uikit/#/docs/components/button) component, refer to the UkButton component documentation to see what exactly they do: